 In the the simpler version, teams compete who will build the highest tower with materials they have.

 In the more complex version, the team has to “buy” resources and build a bridge.
-Each time gets a certain amount of money with which they can buy scissors, glue, paper, etc. But the trick is, materials are limited.
-So for example, if there are 4 teams, there are only 3 paris of scissors and 10 sheets of paper, so there is always a pressure to buy materials before the competetion clears the store.
+Each team gets some money with which they can buy scissors, glue, paper, etc. But the trick is, materials are limited.
+So for example, if there are 4 teams, there are only 3 pairs of scissors and 10 sheets of paper, so there is always a pressure to buy materials before the other teams.

 The team has to carefully juggle resource allocation, planning, and work delegation.